-(a) This Chapter establishes requirements to ensure the protection of the public health and safety and of all persons at, or in the vicinity of, the place of use, storage, or disposal of source material involved in the extraction and concentration of source material at uranium and thorium milling facilities and the management and disposal of byproduct material.
+This Chapter establishes requirements to ensure the protection of the public health and safety and of all persons at, or in the vicinity of, the place of use, storage, or disposal of source material recovered from any mineral resources processed primarily for purposes other than obtaining the source material content.

-(a) This chapter applies to the authorized and unauthorized extraction and concentration of source material at uranium and thorium milling facilities.
-The Department may inspect, enforce, and penalize both licensees and the unlawful possession, use, transfer, ownership or other such unpermitted handling of byproduct material and source material involved in the extraction and concentration of uranium and thorium at uranium and thorium facilities in accordance with these rules, the Act, and applicable state and federal laws.
+This Chapter applies to the authorized and unauthorized extraction or concentration of source material recovered from any mineral resources processed primarily for purposes other than obtaining the source material content.
+The Department may inspect, enforce, and penalize both licensees and non-licensees for the unlawful possession, use, transfer, ownership or other such unpermitted handling of source material recovered from any mineral resources processed primarily for purposes other than obtaining the source material content in accordance with these rules, the Act, and applicable state and federal laws.